 - Expose your baby to toys of different colors

-- Show him toys that produce different sounds (rattles, plastic keys etc.).
+- Show them toys that produce different sounds (rattles, plastic keys etc.).

 - Help your baby explore different textures.